elixir-lang/elixir/README.md

 After the module is bound, `self` in a method will point to the bound structure.

-All built-in data types will already be bound to a given module.
+All built-in data types are already bound to a given module by default.
 For instance, all integers are bound to the `Integer::Behavior` module.
 That's where methods like `abs` and `+` seen previously are implemented.

-NOTE: Elixir currently only allows you to bind only one module in an object.
+NOTE: Elixir currently does not allow you to change the binding of internal structures as integers, strings and so forth.
 This means the example above `1#DurationExtensions` won't work because `1` is already bound to `Integer::Behavior`.
 This will be fixed in future releases.

 #### Custom data structures with blank slates